USUFSLC/intro-meeting/slides.md

 Our Discord server is our club's hub for most of our club communication.
 We always enjoy helping others learn and discover free software and technology, so questions are always welcome. _We even have a dedicated tech support channel if you run into roadblocks or issues while using Linux or other software, and of course, we're all welcome to beginners_.

 We've also got a great memes channel :) (and a small handful of "internal" memes).

 ---

-# Call Out - Server Reservations

-We are planning on doing VM reservations with the large number of boxes we own.
-While still in the process of building out the infra, we do have complete ownership of the "linux.usu.edu" domain on the OpenIPAM.

-If you want to own "https://<yournamehere>.linux.usu.edu", stay tuned in the coming month(s)!

----